sinclab/sinclab.github.io/index.md

   style="bare"
 %}

+{% include section.html %}

 {% capture text %}

-We believe that scientific progress thrives when it is open, inclusive, and grounded in community.
+We believe that scientific progress thrives when it is open and grounded in community.
 Our research promotes open science tools, resources for trainees, and the sharing of open-source code and data to foster collaboration and transparency.
-We are committed to inclusivity both in the lab and in the broader field, recognizing that science is best when it brings together diverse backgrounds and perspectives.
-Through partnerships within the local community and the greater New York Metropolitan area, we aim to apply our research to improve medicine and policy, working toward a more equitable and impactful future for all.
+We are committed to these values both in the lab and in the broader field, recognizing that science is best when it brings together different backgrounds and perspectives.
+Through partnerships within the local community and the greater New York Metropolitan area, we aim to apply our research to improve medicine and policy, working toward a more impactful future for all.

 {% endcapture %}